saadams/saadams.github.io/_posts/2024-12-12-htb-runner-writeup.md

 Lets setup some port forwarding and then checkout the page...

-From my kali machine:

 `ssh -L 9000:127.0.0.1:9000 john@10.10.11.13 -i id_rsa`

-Then navigating to the local `127.0.0.1:9000`
+Then navigating to the local `127.0.0.1:9000` we can find the page.

 ![alt text](/assets/imgs/htb-runner/image-21.png)